Generic Name: dexamethasone (dex-a-METH-a-sone)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Check with your doctor right away if you have an eye injury, eye infection, or plan to have an eye surgery.
+Check with your doctor right away if you have eye pain, redness, or itching, an eye injury, an eye infection, or plan to have an eye surgery.

 If your symptoms do not improve or if they become worse, check with your eye doctor (ophthalmologist) right away.